 3rd IFIP WG 9.7 Conference on the History of Computing and Informatics in the Former Soviet Union and the Russian Federation (SoRuCom 2014)

-“ERTMS: Implementation and People Challenges” this talk was by Stephen Head MEng MIET, consultant, Rail Control Systems, with \interfleet
+The previous IET Friday talk (30th January) was “ERTMS: Implementation and People Challenges” this talk was by Stephen Head MEng MIET, consultant, Rail Control Systems, with \interfleet

 He described the European Railway Traffic Management System – its Implementation and People Challenges